|A Programmer's Guide To Go Part 3 - Goroutines & Concurrency|

 If you do want to work with more than one thread then there are a number of ways of doing so but the simplest is to use the GOMAXPROCS method of the runtime.
 Notice that the default is to have as many threads are there are cores on the machine that is being used.

 For example if you add GOMAXPROCS(2) to the start of an earlier example:

 Notice that now the main program ends with an infinite loop.

 What would you expect to happen in the single thread case?

 The main program would release the thread to the goroutine which would print zero and then block, so releasing the thread back to the main program which then enters an infinite loop and keeps the thread busy.

-This is not what happens.
+This is not what happens with two threads.

 As we have allocated two threads to the program the go routine starts to run as soon as it is called on a separate thread to the main program.
 It prints zero and then blocks for 1 millisecond.
 The main program continues to run on its thread and also blocks for 1 millisecond.
 When the main program restarts it prints "end" and starts an infinite loop.
 However in this case the goroutine isn't blocked because it is running on a different thread.
 When its sleep is over it continues to print the rest of the values up to 999.